AzadAlketaan/NewsAppLaravel/README.md

 4-	User Profile: This page is where you can customize the type of news shown in your News Feed.
 As a Guest:
 -	You can access the News Feed page (without any customization (all the top headlines of news will appear on this page).
--	You can access the Articles page where you can search for articles by keyword and filter the results by date, category, and source.
+-	You can access the Articles page to search for articles by keyword and filter the results by date, category, and source.
 As a User:
 -	You can access the News Feed page (depending on your customization in the User Profile Page) and the Articles page.
 -	You can customize the type of news shown in your News Feed by selecting their preferred sources, categories, and authors.
 Frontend React project Features:
 1-	Mobile-responsive design: The website is optimized for viewing on mobile devices.
 2-	There are pagination and filters.
-In addition, you can search for articles by there titles.
+In addition, you can search for articles by their titles.
 3-	The code is optimized.
 Backend Laravel Framework features:
 1-	There is a login log for all the login operations to the system.
 (Extra feature)